Ruvén Afanador: Fashion and portrait photography

 Afanador's work has appeared in American Elle, Esquire, GQ, New York Magazine, The New Yorker, The New York Times Magazine, Rolling Stone, Vanity Fair, and American and French Vogue.

 He has photographed numerous celebrities including Jennifer Aniston, Bill Clinton, Diane Keaton, Rossy de Palma, Robert Redford, Rihanna, Oprah Winfrey, and the Duchess of Alba.

 Afanador photographed the cover of Tina Fey's 2011 memoir Bossypants.
-He also shot the album covers for Gerald Levert's Groove On (1994), Diana Ross's Take Me Higher, Lenny Kravitz's Circus (both 1995), Tweet's Southern Hummingbird (2002), and Amel Larrieux Lovely Standards (2007), and directed the music videos for Kravitz's "Rock and Roll Is Dead" and "Circus", and Qkumba Zoo's "The Child (Inside)" (all 1995).
+He also shot the album covers for Gerald Levert's Groove On (1994), Diana Ross's Take Me Higher, Lenny Kravitz's Circus (both 1995), Tweet's Southern Hummingbird (2002), and Amel Larrieux's Lovely Standards (2007), and directed the music videos for Kravitz's "Rock and Roll Is Dead" and "Circus", and Qkumba Zoo's "The Child (Inside)" (all 1995).

 Monographs

 Torero

 Afanador's first book, Torero (2001), is a collection of portraits of aspiring bullfighters in his native Colombia, during various stages of preparation for the corrida.
 The book subverts conventional bullfighting iconography, focusing on the ritualistic aspects of the sport and the details of clothing and costumes.